koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 A Lambda function is any piece of code that gets executed by the AWS Lambda runtime.
 The code must follow certain guidelines.

 * _Single purpose_: Each function should focus on a single task.
-For example converting a blog post to speech using AWS Polly.
+For example, converting a blog post to speech using AWS Polly.
 * _Event driven_: A function is triggered by an event.
-That means, that in general you need to think about some outside event that the function should react to.
+That means, that in general, you need to think about some outside event that the function should react to.
 For example, trigger a function if a document is uploaded to S3.
 * _Stateless_: All functions are executed in ephemeral containers.
 You cannot rely on any state such as in Node.JS `global`.
-Containers may be reused but in general you must design as if you could not have any persistent state.
+Containers may be reused but in general, you must design as if you could not have any persistent state.
 State in that sense should be moved to a database or similar store.
-* _Asynchronous_: Functions support being called in a request/reply mode but also in an asynchronous mode.
+* _Asynchronous_: Functions support being called in a request/reply model but also an asynchronous mode.
 The function receives an event and processes the event, without any block to the event source.

 ### Execution model and programming model

 The execution model is the great strength of the Serverless approach.
-It is both simple on a conceptual level and powerful on what you can actual achieve with it.
+It is both simple on a conceptual level and powerful on what you can achieve with it.
 Functions are triggered by events.

 ![Lambdas are executed when triggered by an event](https://thepracticaldev.s3.amazonaws.com/i/m3jzbu8eh0g3u7rynqnn.png)

 If a function is triggered, a new runtime container is instantiated.
 The event is passed to the function as an argument.
 The function can either be executed in a _request-reply_ mode or purely _asynchronously_.
-In the request-reply case the result of executing the function can be returned to the event-source using a callback function.
-Asynchronously means that no result is returned to the event-source.
+In the request-reply case, the result of executing the function can be returned to the event-source using a callback function.
+Asynchronously means that no result is returned to the event source.
 After the function finished executing, the runtime container is destroyed.

-Actually, the last past is not completely true.
+The last past is not completely true.
 AWS Lambda reuses runtime containers if possible.
 But you, as the developer, must never rely on that fact.
 Code as if the function is executed in a fresh environment each time.

 In any case, you'll only be charged for the execution time of the function, currently rounded up to 100ms.
 If your function is just lying around, you won't be charged anything.